docutils/docutils/docutils/docs/ref/rst/directives.rst

     Alternate text: a short description of the image, displayed by applications that cannot display images, or spoken by applications for visually impaired users.
+    Defaults to the image URI or, in a `substitution definition`_ to the substitution text.

 ``height`` : length_
     The desired height of the image.